-The Ministry worked with the RTOs to develop a Performance Measurement Framework including a logic model and eight strategic performance measures that would be used by all RTOs.
 The development and implementation of the RTO performance measures supports continuous improvement while complementing regular reporting and TPA results.
+The fiscal year 2014-15 forms the baseline for these performance measures for the RTOs.
 These performance measures are not intended to compare the RTOs or help determine or influence funding allocations.
 These performance measures are in addition to the operational measures identified through the TPA process.
 The goal of this framework is to: